alinzh/make_easy_mas/examples/tools/00-introduction/README.md

 ## How to use it?

-We gonna create several advanced tool by using python libraries and integrate them into Agents.
+We gonna create several useful tools by using python libraries and integrate them into Agents.